-The two grades added together are your score.
-It can range from 2 to 10, but most cancers will score 6 or more.
-A higher score (8 to 10) means the cancer is more likely to grow and spread.
+The two grades added together are your Gleason score.
+Cancers will score 6 or more.
+A score of 7 means the cancer is intermediate, and a higher score (8 to 10) means the cancer is more likely to grow and spread.

 Transrectal Ultrasound-Guided Biopsy

 For this procedure, the doctor takes a biopsy from your prostate.
 The tissue goes to a lab for testing.
 They can tell if you have cancer and, if so, how fast it might grow.

 The biopsy takes about 10 minutes.
 You can get it done in your urologist's office.
 You will be awake for it.
 It usually doesn’t hurt much.

 In the most common type of biopsy, your doctor places a device called an ultrasound probe in your rectum.
 It's about the width of a finger.
 It gives off sound waves that bounce off your prostate and create a black-and-white image on a video screen.
 A newer method uses an MRI scan to biopsy the prostate.

 With the picture of your prostate as a guide, your doctor inserts a thin, spring-loaded, hollow needle through the wall of your rectum and into your prostate gland.
 As your doctor removes the needle, they take out a tiny bit of prostate tissue.